 There could be many reasons but the most probable is you have simply forgotten your password, are trying the wrong one or are entering it incorrectly.
 Some other things to think about include:

 - Does your username or password contain a mixture of upper and lower case letters?
-It should be entered exactly
+It must be entered exactly.

 - Are cookies enabled on your browser?

 Email firstname.lastname@example.org if you are still unable to login.